-To go one step further than the rest of the electric vehicle (EV) evangelists, Vanarama has compiled the most common savings associated with a battery-powered motors by month, year and total vehicle ownership, then compared with other methods of spending that money.
+To go one step further than the rest of the electric vehicle (EV) evangelists, electric car leasing leaders Vanarama have compiled the most common savings associated with a battery-powered motors by month, year and total vehicle ownership, then compared with other methods of spending that money.

 Teaser: it’s quite a bit more than the odd coffee.

 With the UK cost of living on the rise, many drivers may be looking at long-term changes they can make to alleviate the pressure.
 Of course, the asking price of an EV is often higher than an equivalent petrol or diesel, but our research shows the day-to-day savings currently swing in favour of electric.

 Switching To An EV Could Save You £259 Per Month In The Long Run

 We handpicked eight alternative spends, from holidays and trips away right down to restaurant meals and festival tickets, to demonstrate the potential savings.
 Tallying the money spared on the likes of car tax and fuel, it seems foodies stand to gain the most – in more ways than one.

 An Electric Car Could Save You Enough To Eat Out Every Other Night

 With the average restaurant meal coming in at £20 per person, the total recouped per month by an EV driver (£259) is enough to eat out almost every other night of the month – 13 times.
 Or enough for a couple to eat out nearly twice a week.

 There’d also be enough spare pennies to put away for a PlayStation 5, one of the most in-demand tech buys at the moment.
 Despite the £450 ask, you’d have enough for seven of them each year.

 The Savings Of Switching To Electric Could Fund A Family Of Four’s Holiday Each Year